-- o lack of compliance with the "One Share One Vote" principle - o multiple voting rights, voting rights restrictions (voting caps) and special rights (e.g. delegation rights, loyalty dividends or loyalty shares for long-term shareholders) - o Amendments to the Articles of Association that change the rights of shareholders. - Failure to provide or incomplete provision of all documents on the Company's website from the time of convening the meeting. - Absence of an archive of at least five years containing all documents relating to the Annual General Meeting, i.e. no removal of documents after the Annual General Meeting - o No on-time publication of the specimen-voting card on the website with publication of the agenda.
+- o lack of compliance with the "One Share One Vote" principle - o multiple voting rights, voting rights restrictions (voting caps) and special rights (e.g. delegation rights, loyalty dividends or loyalty shares for long-term shareholders) - o Amendments to the Articles of Association that change the rights of shareholders. - No on-time publication of the specimen-voting card on the website with publication of the agenda.